Tropical toric maximum likelihood estimation: The tropical toric maximum likelihood estimation problem

-Moreover, for generic data $u$, the number of the tropical critical points counted with multiplicity is equal to $\deg(cX_A) = \vol_A(Q_A)$. \end{corollary} \begin{proof} The first equality follows from the stable intersection theorem for tropical varieties \cite[Theorem 3.6.1]{maclagan_2015_introduction} where the intersection $\cap_{st}$ refers to the stable intersection of two tropical varieties as balanced polyhedral complexes \cite[Definition 3.6.5]{maclagan_2015_introduction}.
+Moreover, for generic data $u$, the number of the tropical critical points counted with multiplicity is equal to $\deg(cX_A) = \vol_A(Q_A)$. \end{corollary} \begin{proof} The first equality follows from the stable intersection theorem for tropical varieties \cite[Theorem 3.6.1]{maclagan_2015_introduction}.
 This theorem requires $c$ to be generic with $\val(c) = 0$ as we assume in our setting.
 From the monomial parametrization of $cX_A$ it follows that $\trop(cX_A)$ is equal to $\row(A)$, the row span of $A$, and $L_{A,u}=\trop(Y_{A,u})$ by definition.
 This gives the second equality.
 The last statement is a consequence of \cite[Theorem 13]{amendola_2019_maximum} and the genericity of $c$ and $u$. \end{proof} \begin{proposition} If a tropical critical point in $\trop(cX_A \cap Y_{A,u})$ is obtained from the intersection $\row(A) \cap_{st} \Gamma$ where $\Gamma$ is a maximal face of $L_{A,u}$, the contribution to its multiplicity is equal to the index of the lattice generated by the rows of $A$ and the lattice of integer vectors in the linear subspace parallel to the affine hull of $\Gamma$.
 The multiplicity of a tropical critical point is the sum of these contributions. \end{proposition} \begin{proof} Following \cite[Proposition 3.6.12]{maclagan_2015_introduction}, the stable intersection $\row(A) \cap_{st} L_{A,u}$ can be computed via

 where $v \in \R^n$ is general.
 If the maximal face $\Gamma$ of $L_{A,u}$ is involved in this intersection, the multiplicity of the corresponding stable intersection point is computed as follows.
 According to Definition 3.4.3 in \cite{maclagan_2015_introduction} one first needs to determine the multiplicities of the associated primes of the initial ideal $\mathrm{in}_w(J_{A,u})$, for any $w$ in the relative interior of $\Gamma$.
 Since $J_{A,u}$ is a linear ideal, so is the initial ideal $\mathrm{in}_w(J_{A,u})$ and thus it is prime.
 This means that its multiplicity is equal to one.
 Similarly, $\mathrm{in}_w(I_{A,c}) = I_{A,c}$ for any $w \in \row(A)$, and because $I_{A,c}$ is also a prime ideal this multiplicity is also one.
 Finally, it follows from \cite[Definition 3.6.5]{maclagan_2015_introduction} that the multiplicity of $\row(A) \cap \Gamma$ is the index of the lattice generated by the rows of $A$ plus the lattice of integer vectors in the linear subspace parallel to the affine hull of $\Gamma$. \end{proof} Computing the multiplicities of tropical critical points comes down to computing a certain determinant, as shown in the following example. \begin{example}[Independent binary random variables continued] We continue with Example \ref{example: binary random variables - tropical solution}.
 For the choice of $v=(1,2,-1,3)$ and $0 < \varepsilon \ll 1$, the stable intersection $\row(A) \cap_{st} L_{A,u}$ yields two points: